Guide to Camden youth services

 We offer a wide-ranging, exciting and engaging programme of activities that builds young people’s skills and confidence.

-The Hive will also be a place for young people to relax, study, meet new people and to get information about local services.
-There will be spaces for e-learning and personal study, as well as a social enterprise where young people can get experience to help build their CVs.
+The Hive is also a place for young people to relax, study, meet new people and get information about local services.
+There are spaces for e-learning and personal study, as well as a social enterprise where young people can get experience to help build their CVs.

 Find out more:

 Camden's Integrated Youth Support Service is committed to supporting young people with a range of disabilities in their transition to adulthood, working with them to reach and increase their fully potential so they can play a more active role in their local community and society.
 Find out more by reading or downloading our guide to disability youth projects below: